eam-00/Linux-Notes/vCenter/add-file-system.md

 ``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan ; done``

 In order to re-scan the drives, so you can avoid rebooting the virtual server to actually be able to see the newly added drive.
+Issue a:

+    fdisk -l /dev/sd* | grep -i 'Disk'

+To get the correct Hard Disk (this one has 16 GB).
 Use fdisk to create the disk partition table on the new disk:

     fdisk /dev/sde